waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.2/readme.md

     <details>
      <summary>💡 Tips and Tricks</summary>
      <ul>
+     <li>If prompted, allow Docker to access public and private networks through Defender Firewall.</li>
      <li>The <code>docker pull</code> command pulls container images from a registry.
 If you don't specify a registry, the Docker Hub is used.
      </li>
     <li><code>docker pull</code> command is shorthand for <code>docker image pull</code>.